crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/phases-of-the-penetration-testing-process/README.md

 Penetration tests should be seen as targeted exercises.
 Test objectives and the specific machines or applications to be tested are all specified upfront in a contractual agreement between the client and the ethical hacker during the planning phase.
 Each test objective will have its own set of parameters and processes.
 The agreement provides a precise description, typically in the form of specific IP addresses, domain names, or cloud instance identifiers, of the systems to be evaluated.

-Penetration tests should be seen as targeted exercises.
-Test objectives and the specific machines or applications to be tested are all specified upfront in a contractual agreement between the client and the ethical hacker during the planning phase.
-Each test objective will have its own set of parameters and processes.
-The agreement provides a precise description, typically in the form of specific IP addresses, domain names, or cloud instance identifiers, of the systems to be evaluated.

 Precision is critical, as a minor error could lead to testing the wrong system or, in the worst case, the systems of an unrelated organization.
 (Palmer, 2001, p.
 775)

 For Walker (2017), the the assessment step or “act of hacking” is comprised of five main phases: 1) Reconnaissance, which involves the steps taken to gather evidence and information on the target; 2) scanning and enumeration, which takes the information gathered in reconnaissance and applies tools and techniques to gather more in-depth information on the targets; 3) gaining access, where “true attacks are leveled against the targets enumerated in the second phase”; 4) maintaining access, where hackers attempt to ensure they have a way back into the compromised system; and 5) covering tracks, where “attackers attempt to conceal their success and avoid detection by security professionals” (p.
 36).
 In practice, assessment phases run concurrently and continuously throughout a penetration test (Walker, 2017).

-See Figure 1-2 Phases of ethical hacking (Walker, 2012, p.
-8).

-For the purposes of this section, ethical hacking refers to the overarching process of preparing for or planning for a penetration test, performing a penetration test (what Walker, 2012, and EC-Council identify as the assessment step or assessment phase or the standard hack and which is common to both malicious and ethical hackers), and reporting on the findings of the penetration test.
+For the purposes of this section, ethical hacking refers to the overarching process of 1) preparing for or planning for a penetration test, 2) performing a penetration test (what Walker, 2012/2017, and EC-Council identify as the assessment phase of the penetration test and which is common to both malicious and ethical hackers), and 3) reporting on the findings of the penetration test.

 **Reconnaissance**